sensorfleet/sensorfleet.github.io/_posts/2021-04-07-Stream-syslog-reliably-from-the-edge-to-SIEM-using-SensorFleet.md

 **Step 2: Configure Networking for Log Forwarder**

-Let’s add an Interface with connectivity to your upstream SIEM system and OT devices.
+Let’s add an interface with connectivity to your upstream SIEM system and OT devices.

 In our case, we have a dedicated physical interface that’s connected to the